About Parenting in Practice

-Drawing on the experience of successful women and mothers in medicine, RCCbc is developing a comprehensive strategy to support women and men in balancing work and family responsibilities at all stages of their professional career.
-This family-friendly strategy is designed to address important aspects of parenting and rural medicine by:
+Drawing on the experience of parents who practise medicine, RCCbc is developing tools to support parents with work and family responsibilities at all stages of their professional career.
+These family-friendly tools are designed to address important aspects of parenting and rural medicine by:

 - Providing commiseration and camaraderie to physicians in all stages of parenting and at different points of their education or career;

 - Identifying the key needs and gaps in support for rural physicians planning, starting, and raising families;